itaico82/scrape-images-for-issues/EXECUTION_PLAN.md

 - [ ] Publish to npm (if applicable)

 ## Current Status
-Core functionality implemented.
-Need to add tests, improve error handling, and prepare for release.
+Core functionality implemented and unit tests written.
+Pull request created to merge into main branch.
+Need to complete integration testing, improve error handling, and prepare for release.

 ## Next Tasks
-1. Write unit tests for the scraper module
+1. ✅ Write unit tests for the scraper module
-2. Write unit tests for the GitHub issue creator module
+2. ✅ Write unit tests for the GitHub issue creator module
 3. Implement better error handling and logging
 4. Add support for authentication options beyond environment variables
 5. Test against various websites to improve scraping reliability